ArkadiiOlshevskyi/win_set_choco/README.md

 ## Installation Steps:

-1. Install Chocolatey.
+1. Install Chocolatey(run command in CMD as admin)
+@"%SystemRoot%\System32\WindowsPowerShell\v1.0\powershell.exe" -NoProfile -InputFormat None -ExecutionPolicy Bypass -Command "[System.Net.ServicePointManager]::SecurityProtocol = 3072; iex ((New-Object System.Net.WebClient).DownloadString('https://community.chocolatey.org/install.ps1'))" && SET "PATH=%PATH%;%ALLUSERSPROFILE%\chocolatey\bin"

-2. Download trusted packages using Chocolatey (there you can find other packages).
+3. Download trusted packages using Chocolatey (there you can find other packages).
-3. Install software from a local directory if desired.
+4. Install software from a local directory if desired.
-4. Optionally, set up drivers for your laptop.
+5. Optionally, set up drivers for your laptop.
-5. Use the `-a` flag to accept all installations.
+6. Use the `-a` flag to accept all installations.

 These instructions have been tested on an MSI laptop with Windows 11 and various virtual machines.